Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 Once the payment is successfull, a message will be displayed.

 If there is an error with the payment, the user will be notified with an error message.

+### Blog App
+### blog.html

+This page will show the user existing blog posts that have been published to the database.
+Clicking on the 'Read More' option will bring the user to a full version of the blog post.

+### blog_detail.html

+The user can read a full version of a blog post here.
+An admin user will be given the option to edit or delete posts from this page.

+### add_post.html

+An admin user can add a blog post by clicking on the 'Add Blog post' option in the 'My Account' dropdown.
+Here the user can add a title, image and content to include in the post.

+### edit_post.html

+An admin user can edit the title, image or content of a post by clicking on the 'Edit Post' option from the blog detail page.

+### Contact App
+### contact.html

+This page will allow a user to contact the site owner via a contact form.
+These forms will then be saved to the database.

+### contact_thankyou.html

+This page will render a thank you message once the contact form has been submitted successfully.

 ### Search App
 This will allow the user to search for a product based on the title.